suvasish114/suvasish114.github.io/index.md

 - `03.2024:` GATE qualified with a score of 469 (paper: CS)
 - `12.2022:` UGC-NET qualified for assistant professor
-- `12.2022:` Selected for DRDO - DAIT OTCC AI Professional
+- `12.2022:` Selected for DRDO - DIAT OTCC AI Professional

 ----